-The parson's eyes studied him steadily, and the young man's air of unconcern did not inmuch mirth.
+The parson's eyes studied him steadily, and the young man's air of unconcern did not increase under their calm survey.

-"I hope he was-er-mistaken.
+"I hope he was er mistaken.
 But he says he has seen you waylay Little Song on several occasions and that you are turning the girl's silly head with nonsense.
 Now, you know, I am not going to stand that."